bbauska/W3Cx-5of5/README.md

 This is the ultimate way of doing a real custom player: redesign your own controls using SVG shapes!
-This example (try it [online](https://www.w3.org/2010/Talks/0430-www2010-plh/video-player.xhtml)) is given \"as is\" for those of you who may be curious.
+This example (try it [online](https://www.w3.org/2010/Talks/0430-www2010-plh/video-player.xhtml)) is given &quot;as is&quot; for those of you who may be curious.

 <h4>Example #5: a custom video player written by a previous student</h4>